 The accommodation providers we are working with for 2022/23 can be found in our accommodation search.

 If you are a new undergraduate student looking for accommodation, you will be able to apply for accommodation from Wednesday 30 March 2022.
-You will be asked to complete our online request form and keep an eye on your emails, we’ll be back in touch shortly.
+You will be asked to complete our online request form and keep an eye on your emails, we'll be back in touch shortly after.

 If you are a postgraduate or returning NTU student looking for accommodation please contact our Accommodation team by email or phone on +44 (0)115 848 2894.